jp43/DockBox/README.md

 General sections
 ----------------

-* The DOCKING section includes the softwares that should be used for docking, and if minimization, rescoring and/or cleanup should be performed.
-The docking softwares should be specified with coma separation through the key *programs*.
-The keys relative to the DOCKING section are:
+* The **DOCKING** section includes the softwares that should be used for docking, and if minimization, rescoring and/or cleanup should be performed.
+The docking softwares should be specified with coma separation through the key **programs**.
+The keys relative to the **DOCKING** section are:

     * **programs**: specifies the softwares which are used for docking (autodock, dock6, glide, gold, moe and/or vina).
 Options relative to each program (or instance) are specfied within the section of the same name.
-For example, if autodock is in the list of programs, options associated with autodock should be specified in the AUTODOCK section.
-In case the same software needs to be used multiple times, numbering can be appended to the name of the program (e.g., in the above example, multiple runs of MOE are performed using different scoring methods: moe, moe1, moe2).
+For example, if autodock is in the list of programs, options associated with autodock should be specified in the **AUTODOCK** section.
+In case the same software needs to be used multiple times, numbering can be appended to the name of the program (e.g., in the second example below, multiple runs of MOE are performed using different scoring methods: moe, moe1, moe2).

     * **minimization**: performs minimization on the generated poses (yes or no).